 We also promote recycling and the limiting of waste.
 Environmental issues are an important part of the Lower School PSHE programme.
 Students regularly use the College gardens as a resource for both teaching and recreation and volunteer to help in its maintenance.
 The aim is to encourage students to accept responsibility for their behaviour, show initiative and understand how they can contribute to community life.
 The College has a policy of supporting local bookshops, maintenance, garages and food suppliers rather than chains.

-Long serving members of staff still involved include Maeva Elliott (EFL and Boarding), Sue Cooper (EFL and UCAS), Jackie Clark (Art and Marketing), Richard Blood (Geography), Julian Cass (Chemistry), Dr Rachel Woolley (English), Paul Dutton (Physics), Lisa Herron (Film and Media) and Dave Tittensor (Maths).
+Long serving members of staff still involved include cook turned Bursar Helen Harlow, Maeva Elliott (EFL and Boarding), Sue Cooper (EFL and UCAS), Jackie Clark (Art and Marketing), Richard Blood (Geography), Dr Rachel Woolley (English), Paul Dutton (Physics), Lisa Herron (Film and Media) Head of Art Robin Macintosh, Head of Lower School Kelly Flatman and Dave Tittensor (Maths).
 We are lucky to have an excellent team- teachers, administrators and ancillary staff - all highly committed to the education and welfare of our students.

-Recently retired or moved on from RIC are long serving Economics teacher Jim Mumford, Film teacher Todd Dedman, Biology teacher Dr Brenda Harrison, Cook Floss Hatton, Administrator Meg Chapman, Chemistry teacher Graham Anderton, Sociology teacher Paul Bucknall, Gardener Trevor Williams and German teacher and the first Head of Lower School Tony Smith.
+Recently retired or moved on from RIC are Film teacher Todd Dedman, Chemistry teacher Julian Cass, Economics teacher Jim Mumford, Biology teacher Dr Brenda Harrison, Cook Floss Hatton, Administrator Meg Chapman, Chemistry teacher Graham Anderton, Sociology teacher Paul Bucknall, Gardener Trevor Williams and German teacher and the first Head of Lower School Tony Smith.

 The College has often been a home to tutors who eventually move on to academia including Head of English Dr Michael Flavin now at KCL, Art History teacher Dr Michael Walsh now at Nanyang Technical University, Singapore and Music teacher Dr Michael Downes now Director of Music at St Andrews University.
 Former RIC Physics and Astronomy teacher Dr Rad Topalovic is now Lead Astronomy Education Officer at the Royal Observatory Greenwich.